 Finally, more studies are needed to investigate the neurological sex differences that occur downstream of the genetic and molecular variances.
-Recent functional connectivity studies found sex differences in the cerebellum, which play key roles in sensorimotor, cognitive, and socio-affective processes.
-In addition, differences in functional connectivity may explain why autistic females report more compensatory behavior ("camouflaging") compared to their male counterparts.
-Furthermore, brain structure and anatomy also differ between males and females.
-However, these studies on the neuroanatomy of autism remain rare and limited by small sample sizes.
-More research is needed to better understand how differences in brain functioning and structure can lead to the sex differences seen in autism presentation and outcomes.
+Recent functional connectivity studies found sex differences in several brain regions which play key roles in sensorimotor, cognitive, and socio-affective processes.^{105, 106} Additionally, brain structure and anatomy also differ between males and females.^{107, 108} A recent neurogenetic analysis found that autistic females had a larger number of genetic variants in autism-implicated genes than autistic males109.
+However, these studies investigating sex- and gender-influenced differences in autism neuroanatomy and genetics of remain rare and are often limited by small sample sizes.
+More research is needed to better understand how differences in genetics, brain functioning, and brain structure can lead to the sex differences seen in autism presentation and outcomes.

-Girls and women with autism are often diagnosed later than autistic males and not well-represented in research studies, and research to explore the relationship between gender identity and autism development and outcomes is just beginning.
+In addition to biological theories of sex differences, ascertainment bias is another theory about why more boys are diagnosed with autism (discussed in more detail in the Chapter 1).
+Girls and women with autism are also often diagnosed later than autistic males and not well-represented in research studies, and research to explore the relationship between gender identity and autism development and outcomes is just beginning.
 Better understanding of the genetic, molecular, and neurobiological differences between males and females and cis-gendered and gender-diverse individuals on the autism spectrum can lead to the development of more accurate biomarkers and diagnostic tools, as well as more appropriate interventions and services to maximize the quality of life for individuals of all genders and sexes on the autism spectrum.